Name: Necropolis at Sremska Mitrovica (Spomen groblje u Sremskoj Mitrovici / Спомен-гробље у Сремској Митровици)

 Plaques, Engravings and Graffiti:

 There are a number of significant inscribed elements located across the memorial complex here at Sremska Mitrovica.
-Firstly, at the far west end of the monument park there are several tall grass-covered mass-grave burial mounds.
+Firstly, at the far west end of the monument park, there are several tall grass-covered mass-grave burial mounds.
 The furthest west one has three stone slabs set into the base of it at the end of the brick-lined walkway (Slide 1).
 Currently, each of the stone slabs has a clear plastic panel installed over top of it (as the original relief lettering was removed by vandals).
-On each of these three plastic panels is printing in gold colored lettering relating a long continuous inscription which spans across all three panels (Slides 2 - 4).
+On each of these three plastic panels is printing in gold-colored lettering relating a long continuous inscription that spans across all three panels (Slides 2 - 4).
 The inscription on these plastic panels is a piece of writing by the famed Serbian politician and writer Dobrica Ćosić, a man who is often referred to as the 'Father of the Nation' of Serbia.
 The whole inscription reads, when roughly translated from Serbian to English, as:

 "Here is where the Germans and fascists, from 1941 to 1944, killed 7,950 men and women.
 Here is where those tortured men and women, naked and bare in the rain and snow, were forced by bayonet to dig their own graves.
 Here is where the wounded poured lime and were buried alive.
 Here is where martyrs in death awaited rescue.
 Here is where, over graves before bayonets and machine guns, singing victims were killed.
 They were patriots, Communists, and fighters.
 They were people.
 They were and are liberty, brotherhood and our nation's dignity."

 Originally, when this memorial element was first constructed, the inscription on these stones was raised lettering with each letter installed directly into the stone, as can be seen from a historic photo in Slide 5.
 However, at some point after the fall of Yugoslavia, presumably in the late 1990s, the inscription was destroyed.
 In the 2000s, the inscription was restored in the form of a set of bronze plaques (Slide 6).
 Yet, these were also stolen some years later (Slide 7).
 A view of the original condition of the inscribed stone slabs can be seen in Slide 8.
-The plastic panels, which are the current form of the inscription, were installed in the early 2010s.
+The plastic panels with gold-foil lettering, which are the current form of the inscription, were installed in the early 2010s.
 As can be seen in Slide 9, the plastic panels attempt to exactly reproduce the words and script of the memorial's original lettering.
-Meanwhile, when looking at the historic photo in Slide 5, you will notice that additional engraved memorial elements once existed nearby to the above mentioned monument, however, they are currently all destroyed... possibly awaiting future restoration and rehabilitation.
+Meanwhile, when looking at the historic photo in Slide 5, you will notice that additional engraved memorial elements once existed nearby to the above-mentioned monument, however, they are currently all destroyed... possibly awaiting future restoration and rehabilitation.

 As far as graffiti, since the 1990s, there were many elements of this spomenik complex that were covered in spraypaint and heavily vandalized (Slide 10).
 However, in the last few years, since around 2012, this complex has seen a significant amount of rehabilitation, with a majority of the graffiti and spraypaint being removed and cleaned up.
-Meanwhile, at the east entrance to the park, there is a large roughly hewn stone block (Slide 11) which looks like it once alerted visitors to the name of the park.
-Today the stone sits blank, but on my most recently visit during the Spring of 2017, it contained graffiti of the name of the fascist group "Blood & Honor", written in Serbian.
+Meanwhile, at the east entrance to the park, there is a large roughly-hewn stone block (Slide 11) which looks like it once alerted visitors to the name of the park.
+Today the stone sits blank, but on my most recent visit during the Spring of 2017, it contained graffiti of the name of the fascist group "Blood & Honor", written in Serbian.

 Additional Memorial Elements: